rodrigoprimo/social-connect/readme.txt

 No social connect works with the default WordPress login and registration forms.

-If you have a question not answered here, please ask in the [Support Forums](http://wordpress.org/tags/social-connect).

 = Why doesn't Social Connect Work? =

 If you have White Label CMS installed, its javascript breaks all plugins which run javascript on the login form.